rosa-martin/Cisco-CCNA2/README.md

 ## Port security

-port must be an access port or a trunk port - switchport mode trunk
+port must be an access port or a trunk port - switchport mode access/trunk

 switch(config-if)# switchport port-security